sanketshreeemal/pokerup/progress.md

 - [ ] Performance optimization

 ## 📅 Timeline
-- Phase 1 (Setup): TBD
+- Phase 1 (Setup): Completed
+- Phase 2 (UI Refactoring): Completed
-- Phase 2 (Core Features): TBD
+- Phase 3 (Core Features Implementation): In Progress
-- Phase 3 (Testing & Polish): TBD
+- Phase 4 (Testing & Polish): Pending
-- Phase 4 (Deployment): TBD
+- Phase 5 (Deployment): Pending

 ## 📝 Notes
-- Project started on [Current Date]
+- Project started on February 2023
 - Following Next.js 13+ App Router best practices
 - Using TypeScript for type safety
-- Implementing Chakra UI for consistent design
+- Switched from Chakra UI to shadcn UI for consistent design
 - Firebase for backend and authentication
+- Reduced scope to focus on core features (removed Past Games and Game Details pages)
+- Modern UI with smooth animations and transitions
+- Mobile-first approach with responsive design
+- Using phthalo green (#123524) as primary theme color for poker-themed aesthetic
+- Added "Settle Up" flow with final stack input for more accurate settlement calculations
+- Improved mobile UX with sticky footers and optimized screen real estate
+- Enhanced user experience with Framer Motion animations for a more engaging poker game setup
+- Added interactive poker table visualization that dynamically shows players as they're added to the game
+- Implemented realistic casino animations including card dealing, floating cards, and chip stacks
+- Created immersive poker environment that maintains full functionality of the original game setup
+- Implemented seamless state management for adding players mid-game without resetting game timer or losing existing data